BLealan/coding-quiz-b-lealan/README.md

 When the timer reaches 0 a prompt appears for the user to input their initials to be saved to local storage.

 These were the elements I was successfully able to implement.
-However, due to work scheduling this week I was left with less time to work on this project.
+However, due to scheduling from my employer this week I was left with less time to work on this project than needed.
 The next steps included:

+- making a "for loop" to iterate through each question
+- checking for correct answers to progress question/incorrect answers would minus time from counter
+- styling green/red for correct/incorrect answers respectively
 - recalling the saved initials and score from the local device to display on the page

 ## Usage